How high are realtors’ and lawyers’ fees in Slovenia? What about other property purchase costs?

 Even if the buyer has decided on a particularly property, hire a real estate agent.
 The status of Estate Agents (nepremicnine) is regulated by a new law (2003).
 Estate Agents must now be licensed and registered, and pass exams.
 In theory, the quality of their work is now insured.

 The buyer’s agent will then contact the seller and present the buyer’s offer.
 If accepted, the realtor will arrange for a contract to be procured and translated.
 A 10% deposit is paid upon signing.

 A title search is then conducted.
 The Land Registry in Slovenia employs a modernized system and performing due diligence can be a breeze, and may be accomplished in just two working days!
 Whether the buyer decides to do this personally or have the agent do it for him, make sure that all the documents get translated to avoid any pitfalls.

 For the final process, the agent must prepare a new copy of the land registry entry, community confirmation that no communal rights are being claimed against the property, and an official evaluation for proper payment of taxes.
 When all this is in order, the buyer and seller sign the main sales contract, and the buyer pays the remaining balance with the seller.

-It takes an average of 95 to 124 days to complete the five procedures needed to register a property in Slovenia.
+It takes an average of 124 days to complete the five procedures needed to register a property in Slovenia.